milafternoon/molywood/README.md

 animating trajectory data with matplotlib, adding insets or making multi-panel movies.

-The basic idea behind the functionalities of `pyvmd`, as well as the general structure of the code, are illustrated in `script_structure.svg`.
+The basic idea behind the functionalities of `pyvmd` is best understood through the examples hosted on ...
+More advanced users might want to familiarize themselves with the general structure of the code illustrated in `script_structure.svg`.

 ### Requirements

-The internal workflow is as follows: generate the TCL script > run VMD to render frames > post-process using imagemagick > combine frames using ffmpeg.
-Therefore, full automation requires that `python3`, `VMD`, `imagemagick` and `ffmpeg` be installed on the system you're using to produce the movie.
+Full functionality requires that `python3`, `VMD`, `imagemagick` and `ffmpeg` be installed.
 The good news is that it can be done externally, e.g. on a remote workstation, once you set up the visualization state locally.
+Using the draft mode with `render=f` (see below), you can also preview your movie only with `python3` and `VMD`.

 Note:
 + It is recommended to use `python3` from the Anaconda distribution